Newton--Okounkov bodies and minimal models for cluster varieties: Newton--Okounkov bodies

 \begin{remark} Under the assumptions of \thref{thm:k_and_pic} we have that $Y$ is a minimal model with enough theta functions for an open subscheme $V'\subset Y$ with a cluster structure given by a birational map $ \Phi':\cA/T_{H}\dashrightarrow V'$ induced by $\Phi$.
 To relate the Newton--Okounkov bodies constructed in this section with those constructed in the former we let $\lb $ be isomorphic to $\mathcal{O}(D')$ for some Weil divisor $D'$ on $Y$ satisfying the framework of \S\ref{sec:NO_bodies}.
 Under the identification $ \Trop_{\R}(\cA^{\vee}_{\seed^\vee}) = M^\circ_\R$ we realize $ \Trop_{\R}((\cA/T_H)^{\vee}_{\seed^\vee})$ as the subset of $M^\circ_\R$ orthogonal to $H$ (see \S\ref{tf_quotient}).
 For any $\tau \in R_1(D')$ we have $\Delta_{\gv^{\Phi'}_\seed}(D',\tau)\subset M_{\R}^\circ\cap \lrp{\Trop_{\R}(w_H)}^{-1}(0)_{\seed^\vee}$ and by construction

 \end{remark}

 \begin{example}\thlabel{exp:full_flag} An important class of examples is provided by the base affine spaces.
 Consider $G=SL_{n+1}(\Bbbk)$ and $B\subset G$ a Borel subgroup with unipotent subgroup $U\subset B$.
 Then $G/U$ is a universal torsor for $G/B$.
 Moreover, $G/U$ carries a cluster structure induced by the double Bruhat cell $G^{e,w_0}:=B_-\cap Bw_0B$, where $B_-\subset G$ is the Borel subgroup opposite to $B$ (i.e. $B\cap B^-=:T$ is a maximal torus) and $w_0$ the longest element in this Weyl group $S_n$ is identified with a matrix representative in $N_G(T)/C_G(T)$ (the normalizer of $T$ modulo the centralizer of $T$).
 The cluster structure on $G^{e,w_0}$ was introduced by Berenstein--Fomin--Zelevinsky in \cite{BFZ05} and it follows that (up to co-dimension 2) $G^{e,w_0}$ agrees with the corresponding $\mathcal A$-cluster variety.
 By \cite[Proposition 23]{Mag15} there is an embedding $G^{e,w_0}\hookrightarrow G/U$ compatible with the cluster structure.
 In particular, $G/U$ is a partial compactification of the $\mathcal A$-cluster variety $G^{e,w_0}$ obtained by adding the locus where frozen variables are allowed to vanish.
 Magee further proved in \cite{Mag20} that the full Fock--Goncharov conjecture holds and a cluster ensemble map satisfying \thref{k_and_pic} is provided in \cite{Mag20}.
+Similar results were also shown in \cite{Fei17} and \cite{Fei21} from the perspective of quivers with potential.
 Hence, we obtain a ${\bf g}$-vector valuation ${\bf g}_{\seed}$ on $H^0(G/U,\mathcal O_{G/U})$ for every choice of seed $\seed$.

 In particular, \thref{thm:k_and_pic} applies: recall that the Picard group of $G/B$ is isomorphic to the lattice spanned by the fundamental weights $\omega_1,\dots,\omega_{n}$.
 Let $\Lambda$ denote the dominant weights, \ie its elements are $\lambda=a_1\omega_1+\dots+a_n\omega_n$ with $a_i\in \mathbb Z_{\ge 0}$ and let $\mathcal L_\lambda\to G/B$ be the associated line bundle.
 The ring of regular functions on the quasi-affine variety $G/U$ coincides with the Cox ring of the flag variety: